scriptPilot/app-framework/docs/setup.md

 After the installation process finished, you should see [this folder structure](folder-structure.md).

+You can run `npm run dev` to see if your new app opens in the browser.

 ## Update

 If there is a newer version of App Framework available at the [npm repository](https://www.npmjs.com/package/app-framework), there will be an alert at the development server.